-- Primary enclosures must be packed so that animals remain safe and secure during transport. - o Straps or other securing methods should be used when transporting in company owned delivery vehicles. - The animal enclosures must be packed in the vehicle in such a fashion that always allows adequate air circulation for appropriate ventilation. - All appropriate required documents (local, state, and federal) for each mode of transportation (company owned vehicles and other transports) must accompany each shipment such as: health certificates from place of origin, certificate of compliance, and acclimation certificates. - Provisions must be made for food and water in the shipping containers and account for the possibility of transportation delays. - The amount of time spent in the shipping container should be less than 72 hours. - Enclosures must have appropriate bedding based on the species of animal. - Enclosures must always allow the animals proper footing. - Aquatic life packing protocols should be species appropriate to reduce the stress associated with packing, transportation, and introduction into new aquatic life water systems. - Packing protocols for aquatic life from ponds must include an appropriate acclimation period.
+- Primary enclosures must be packed so that animals remain safe and secure during transport. - o Straps or other securing methods must be used when transporting in company owned delivery vehicles. - The animal enclosures must be packed in the vehicle in such a fashion that always allows adequate air circulation for appropriate ventilation. - All appropriate required documents (local, state, and federal) for each mode of transportation (company owned vehicles and other transports) must accompany each shipment such as: health certificates from place of origin, certificate of compliance, and acclimation certificates. - Provisions must be made for food and water in the shipping containers and account for the possibility of transportation delays. - The amount of time spent in the shipping container must be less than 72 hours. - Enclosures must have appropriate bedding based on the species of animal. - Enclosures must always allow the animals proper footing. - Aquatic life packing protocols must be species appropriate to reduce the stress associated with packing, transportation, and introduction into new aquatic life water systems. - Packing protocols for aquatic life from ponds must include an appropriate acclimation period. - Shipping containers must be appropriate for aquatic life and the shipping container system must be able to maintain the temperature parameter requirements necessary for the health of aquatic life for the duration of the trip.

-PALM BEACH, FL (561) 537-5887 WASHINGTON, DC 1400 16th Street NW, Suite 360 Washington, DC 20036 (202) 841-6080 Www.AmericanHumane.org
+WASHINGTON, DC 1400 16th Street NW, Suite 360 Washington, DC 20036 (202) 841-6080